 Certain insurance plans may require pre-authorization before having this exam.
 If you are not sure, please contact your insurance company and/or primary physician beforehand.

 Prior to a Cystoscopy please review the list below:

-- If you are allergic to any medications, have a history of frequent urine infections or need to take antibiotics before having dental work, please notify your doctor or nurse.
+- If you are allergic to any medications, have a history of frequent urine infections, or need to take antibiotics before having dental work, please notify your doctor or nurse.
 In some cases, additional antibiotics may be required before cystoscopy.

 - This procedure cannot be performed safely if you have a urinary tract infection.
 The urologist may order a urinalysis and urine culture if they have not been performed recently.
 These tests must done before your appointment.
-PLEASE NOTE: If your urologist has ordered urine tests before cystoscopy, we must have the complete results before performing cystoscopy.
+PLEASE NOTE: If your urologist has ordered urine tests before cystoscopy, we must have the complete results before performing the cystoscopy.
 If the tests indicate that you have an infection, your urologist will notify you and prescribe antibiotics.
 The appointment for cystoscopy may also need to be changed if this is the case.

-- If you take aspirin, anti-inflammatory drugs (such as Motrin, Alleve, Vioxx, Celebrex etc.) or any blood thinners (such as Coumadin or Plavix).
+- If you take aspirin, anti-inflammatory drugs (such as Motrin, Alleve, Vioxx, Celebrex etc.), or any blood thinners (such as Coumadin or Plavix).
 You may need to temporarily stop these medications prior to cystoscopy.
 If you are not sure, review your medications with your doctor or nurse.
 If another doctor prescribed these medications, you must contact them before you stop taking them.
 If they cannot be safely interrupted, please contact our office before coming in.

 What does the procedure involve?